Succeeding with Map

 Track operational metrics.

 By default, Map targets server operating systems, including variants of Windows Servers and Linux systems.

-Verify that the Tanium Event Recorder Driver is installed on Windows servers.
-From the Main menu, ask the question: Get Tanium Driver Status from all machines with Is Windows contains true and click Search.
-For more information, see Windows systems.
+Verify that the Tanium Event Recorder Driver is installed on Windows Servers.
+Ask the question: Get Tanium Driver Status from all machines with Windows OS Type contains Windows Server and click Search.
+For more information, see Installing Map Windows systems.

 Deploy the Recorder - Disable Raw Logging [Linux] package to your Linux endpoints to disable raw logging.
 This package edits the auditd.conf file with the appropriate settings.

 Check if any other tools outside of Tanium are used to modify the audit daemon.